wavefrontHQ/docs/pages/doc/access.md

    For example, if the dashboard URL is `https://<your-wavefront-cluster>.wavefront.com/dashboards/MY-DASHBOARD`, then the `"id"` that you should enter is **MY-DASHBOARD**.
 5. Enter the last known version of the dashboard as an integer.

-   Note: If you don't know the version, you can enter **1**.
+   If you don't know the version, you can enter **1**.
 This way, you also determine whether the dashboard `"id"` input has ever existed.

 6. Click **Execute**.

    If the dashboard `"id"` or version don't exist, the API call returns an error the type: